 Believing that homosexual acts are incompatible with Holy Scripture, we the pastors and deacons of GFC refuse to perform or allow to be performed any ceremonies that celebrate homosexual unions and further refuse to recognize the ordination or ministerial status of any practicing homosexual.

 Engaged couples seeking

 GFC to officiate their wedding are required to sign GFC’s Wedding Policy.

 This church shall have the right to own, buy, or sell tangible properties both real (via trust or other legal means) and personal in its name and through properly elected and instructed officers.

-I. Officers and employees
+H. Officers and employees

-serve as directors and appoint officers at their discretion.
+In order to meet requirements of incorporation within the state of Illinois, the pastors shall serve as directors and appoint officers at their discretion.
 Employees must first become members of GFC.

-J. Revisions and Amendments
+I. Revisions and Amendments